Furcula furcula

 Furcula furcula, the sallow kitten, is a moth from the family Notodontidae.
 It was first described by the Swedish entomologist Carl Alexander Clerck in 1759 from a specimen found in Sweden.

 Distribution

 The moth can be found in Europe (including the Mediterranean region), Anatolia and through Asia to China.
 It is also found in North America.

 Description

 The sallow kitten is grey/white and has a wingspan of 27 to 35 mm.
 The first part of the wing has a large grey middle band.
 It differs from the poplar kitten (Furcula bifida) in its generally smaller size, but more especially in the shape of the black line forming the outer margin of the central band; this is always more or less angled or dentate towards the front margin of the wings, whereas, in the poplar kitten, this portion of the line forms a clean curve.
-The flight period ranges from April to the end of August.
-Depending on location the moth has one or two generations per year and is attracted to light.